 - Disconnect the cables from the battery and then the ends of the cables as well as from the battery terminals.

-- If the battery is made of metal, take some Styrofoam insulation, and apply a thin layer of it onto the bottom and the sides of the box.
+- If the battery is made out of metal, take some Styrofoam insulation, and apply a thin layer of it onto the bottom and the sides of the box.

-2. Keeping Them Clean
+2. Keeping Gate Opener Clean